directvt/vtm/doc/settings.md

 ## DynamicXML

 DynamicXML is a configuration language based on the XML 1.1 syntax, but with substantial extensions that introduce dynamic features, templating mechanisms, and data merging logic.
-It is designed for use as a flexible and powerful format for configuration files, rather than a universal data interchange format.
+It is designed for use as a flexible and powerful format for configuration files, allows for data reuse, variable substitution, and a form of in-document dry principle (Don't Repeat Yourself).

 ### Differences from Classical XML 1.1